Vengeance (2001): Preliminary matches

-The opening match was a tag team match between Scotty 2 Hotty, and Albert, and Christian, and Test.
-Before the match had even started, Scotty, and Albert started attacking Christian, and Test.
-Scotty dominated in the beginning, but Test soon tagged in.
+The opening match was a tag team match between Scotty 2 Hotty and Albert, and Christian and Test.
+Before the match had even started, Scotty and Albert started attacking Christian and Test.
+Scotty dominated in the beginning, but the much larger Test soon tagged in.
 Albert, who was of Test's size, then tagged in.
-Scotty, and Albert double-teamed Test before Christian attacked Scotty.
-Test, and Christian took the opportunity, and assaulted Scotty, preventing him from tagging in Albert.
-Scotty fought them out, however, and tagged in Albert.
-Albert dominated both of them, and set Christian up for a Baldo Bomb, but Test pulled Albert out of the ring.
+Scotty and Albert double-teamed Test before Christian attacked Scotty.
+Test and Christian took the opportunity and assaulted Scotty, preventing him from tagging in Albert.
+Scotty fought them off however and tagged in Albert.
+Albert dominated both of them and set Christian up for a Baldo Bomb, but Test pulled Albert out of the ring.
 Scotty hit Christian with a bulldog, and attempted a Worm, but Christian knocked him down.
 Christian tried to hit the Worm, but Albert stopped him.
 Test made the save by hitting Albert with a big boot.
 Scotty hit a bulldog on Test, and hit a Worm.
 Christian tried to hit Scotty with an Unprettier, but Albert hit Christian with a Baldo Bomb for the victory.

-The second match was between Edge, and William Regal for Edge's WWF Intercontinental Championship.
-At the beginning of the match, Edge had the advantage, showing his speed, and agility.
-However, Regal threw Edge out of the ring, and knocked him against the barricade.
+The second match was between Edge and William Regal for Edge's WWF Intercontinental Championship.
+At the beginning of the match Edge had the advantage, showing his speed and agility.
+However Regal threw Edge out of the ring, and knocked him against the barricade.
 In the ring, Regal hit Edge with a series of European uppercuts, and reversed a sunset flip into a knee drop.
-Edge fought back and got several near-falls before Regal knocked Edge with a forearm smash but Edge kicked Regal to the outside.
-On the ring apron, Edge tried to hit Regal with a diving spear on the floor but Regal sidestepped and Edge crashed into the ring steel steps.
+Edge fought back and got several near-falls before Regal knocked Edge with a forearm smash, but Edge kicked Regal to the outside.
+On the ring apron, Edge tried to hit Regal with a diving spear on the floor but Regal sidestepped and Edge crashed into the steel ring steps.
 As the referee was distracted, Regal took out a pair of brass knuckles from under the ring and stuffed them into his tights.
 In the ring, Regal hit Edge with a powerbomb and two double underhook suplexes.
 Regal then hit Edge with a series of brutal kicks and, when the referee turned around, he took out his brass knuckles.
 Edge immediately speared Regal to win and retain his title.